 - safety and amenity

-- the environment around the proposed supervised injecting room
+- the environment around the proposed SIR

 - transport options, policing and infrastructure limitations of the site

-Why did the Government announce a second trial site?
+Why did the government announce a second trial site?

 This included a key recommendation to establish a second site in the City of Melbourne, where tragically 51 Victorians died of heroin-related causes between January 2015 and September 2019 and which has the second highest ambulance attendances for heroin overdoses after the City of Yarra.